 There remains some degree of disagreement in the literature regarding the etiology of plantar fibromatosis.
 Repetitive mechanical load applied to the fascia by the calf does seem to be the most common explanation for injury to the fascia.
 This mechanical load delivered by the calf muscle results in a micro tear of the fascia.
-The plantar fascia responds in a healing process that results in an over proliferation of tissue.
-This over proliferation of tissue is termed fibromatosis.
-Other authors have proposed another, less accepted theory that plantar fibromatosis is congenital in origin.
-Smoking, diabetes, obesity, prolong standing or foot type do not seem to be contributing factors to plantar fibromatosis.
+The plantar fascia responds in a healing process that results in an over-proliferation of tissue.
+This over-proliferation of tissue is termed fibromatosis.
+Other authors have proposed another, less-accepted theory that plantar fibromatosis is congenital in origin.
+Smoking, diabetes, obesity, prolonged standing or foot type do not seem to be contributing factors to plantar fibromatosis.

 Initial conservative treatment of plantar fibromatosis includes avoidance of direct pressure to the plantar fibromatosis nodules.
 In many cases, the only pain found with this condition is when the nodule is irritated by direct pressure from the shoe or floor.
 Soft arch supports and padding may be helpful to pad and cushion the plantar fibromatosis nodules.

 If plantar fibromatosis is due to mechanical load applied to the plantar fascia from the calf and Achilles tendon, weakening the calf with calf stretches or the use of a heel lift can help.
 Night splints have also been successfully used to weaken the calf.